-In the case of the native app, it goes without saying that it will need dedicated testing effort on all platforms for which it is developed.
+In the case of the native app, it goes without saying that it will need a dedicated testing effort on all platforms for which it is developed.
 It gets a bit tricky in the case of HTML5 based hybrid applications.
 While the code remains same, the lot of factors come into play on different platforms.

 3. Testing on different OS versions of the same platform

 An obvious choice is to test on the most recent versions of all the platforms.
-Its interesting to note a big difference in Google’s and Apples’s approach in handling the OS updates.
-While the former relies on device manufacturers to update the respective devices, Apple handles the updates itself resulting into mass updating of all Apple devices as soon as a new OS version is released.
+It is interesting to note a big difference in Google’s and Apples’s approach in handling the OS updates.
+While the former relies on device manufacturers to update the respective devices, Apple handles the updates itself resulting in mass updating of all Apple devices as soon as a new OS version is released.
 Whatever is the OS version on a device, the user can still install your application and use it, which calls for testing different OS versions.

 This could be the last challenge.
 Mobile application audience comprises of various people ranging from non-tech people to skilled users, from children to middle age users.
 Each of these has their way of using the application and have their own expectation from it.

 A middle age user will be much more patient than someone in the twenties when it comes to the response time.
 Generally speaking, mobile users have incredibly high expectations from the applications!
 Tester has to wear different hats while testing the application and make sure that it provides a good overall response to all users and does not cause grief to a particular set of users.